Do you have a running theory about what happened to Ronald Tammen?

 Did you really quit your full-time job to write this book?

 I know.
 I can’t believe it either.
 But sometimes a person reaches that fork in the road called life where you need to do something that you are truly passionate about.
 I’ll say it loud and proud: I love talking and writing about Ronald Tammen.
-Do I clip coupons?
-Occasionally.
+Am I on Groupon?
+You betcha.
 Do I shop retail anymore?
 Hardly ever.
 But I’m happy, and that’s what matters.

 You should have started writing this book about 25 years ago, when many of the major players were still alive.